|Just about the toughest plant I know|

 Unfortunately this was not true of my agapanthus in pots.
 We all learnt a hard lesson in 2010 when a number of less-hardy plants in pots failed to survive in unheated greenhouses, yet in the open ground they came through.
 The problem was that in containers roots are more exposed to intense cold.
 The cold was so prolonged that inside unheated greenhouses it was just as cold as outside.That year I lost all of my potted agapanthus.
 Fortunately I had plenty of new stock in the ground.

 It is even possible to propagate agapanthus in summer.
 These pictures show ‘proof of principle’ and are not a general recommendation unless you are moving house or want to urgently give some plants to a friend.
-I currently have a planting project in Cathi’s garden next door and now in mid August have transferred two very large clumps of agapanthus over the hedge.
+I currently have a planting project in Cathi’s garden next door and now in mid August have transferred two very large clumps of agapanthus over the hedge to her garden.

 |clump with piece chopped out|